RosieSB/Analysis-Problems/analysis_problems/_build/html/_sources/intro.md

 This problem booklet serves 3 purposes:

 1. **Problems of the Week.** Each week, I will circulate a selection of problems from this booklet that relate most closely to the material covered in lectures that week.
-I recommend working on these steadily throughout the semester, and keeping a record of any you would like help with (e.g. in tutorials or [office hours](https://calendar.app.google/1LFwxG3HSMFM8pC17)).
+I recommend working on these steadily throughout the semester, and keeping a record of any you would like [help](https://rosiesb.github.io/Analysis-Notes/0Intro.html#where-to-get-help) with.

 2. **Tutorials.** The problem set for each tutorial will come from this booklet.